As your fleet of connected devices grows, so the tools and techniques needed to manage them changes.

 - Network Management ensures that the device is connected over its wide-area network.
 For example, in a cellular-connected device, it's about SIM provisioning, billing etc. and is provided by your cellular comms provider.

 The first two of these types of management are essential technical components even in the very early days.
-As the fleet grows, a third type of management - Service Monitoring/Management really comes into its own.
+As the fleet grows, a third type of management - Service Management really comes into its own.
 It does change a lot as your fleet grows.
-It's not needed in the very early stages, but becomes increasingly indispensable as the fleet grows (so you should plan ahead), and has several different use-cases which we'll discuss here, as we focus on how IoT Service Monitoring/Management helps you manage your IoT devices.
+It's not needed in the very early stages, but becomes increasingly indispensable as the fleet grows (so you should plan ahead), and has several different use-cases which we'll discuss here, as we focus on how IoT Service Management helps you manage your IoT devices.

-The Service Monitoring journey
+The Service Management journey

 While your exact mileage will vary, from our experience across a wide range of IoT device types, there are clearly identifiable stages in every IoT growth journey.
 The chart below shows these as rough "orders-of-magnitude" from 10 devices deployed, up to one million deployed.

 Starting at the bottom, the first 3 stages (R&D, trials and Pilot) are all quite small-scale.
-Certainly during the first two of these stages an ad-hoc, manual approach to management and monitoring is probably just fine.
+Certainly during the first two of these stages an ad-hoc, manual approach to management is probably just fine.
 In fact, the manual approach can be positively beneficial, as it allows humans to see and identify all the sorts of surprising ways that the device goes wrong (or the user gets "stuck") and either feed them back into product development, or start to think about what business processes will be needed as full rollout commences.
 We can call these first 3 stages the "build" stages.
 Building things for the first time is always hard, with lots of surprises, but has the nice characteristic that you only need to do the R&D once, then you can amortise all that investment of money and effort against large production volumes in the future.

 But once you cross the threshold of about 1,000 devices deployed, you discover that running your device fleet is even harder than building it.
 That's for two main reasons: